baslking/spark-zenko/README.md

 # A simple Spark setup for semi-structured data queries using s3a with [Zenko](https://www.zenko.io)

-This behaves much like AWS EMR and as many of you know much more about Spark than me you can take this much further and do more interesting things.
+This behaves something like AWS EMR/Athena and as many of you know much more about Spark than me you can take this much further and do more interesting things.
 This is provided as an example to gain understanding of Zenko cloudserver and Spark via Hadoop's s3a interface.
 We will be using  Scality's Zenko Cloudserver and Spark running in Docker containers

 ### Get Zenko up and Running